linode/docs/docs/websites/cms/deploy-ghost-1-0-0-on-ubuntu-16-04.md

 ## Install MySQL

-Next, we will need to install MySQL database.
-MySQL database is recommended for production environment.
+Next, you will need to install MySQL database, recommended for a production environment.
 Alternatively, SQLite3 can be used.

 1. Download and install MySQL: